Joel-Singh/denison-snake-programming-competition/README.md

 no.

+Will there be resource limits on the bots?

+Yes, but for the purpose of logistics rather than an actual limitation on you.
+Every bot will receive 2 gigs of ram, 1 gigahertz of CPU, and 5 seconds every game tick to think in the tournament.
+Unlike a computationally expensive game like Chess, computing the logic for this game should not reach anywhere near these limits unless you accidentally have an infinite loop.

 # Attributions

 I was heavily inspired by Sebastian Lague's [Chess Challenge](https://github.com/SebLague/Chess-Challenge) and this idea for two player snake was taken from one of his [unfinished projects.](https://youtu.be/kIMHRQWorkE?t=711)